mycotinaj/misc_perl_scripts/README.md

 awk 'NR>2 {$1=NR-2}{print}' species_300bp.fasta.bm > renum.species_300bp.fasta.bm
 ```

 10. Transfer files to your local computer.
 Load your .names, .umx, .wts, and fixed .bm file into your [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) GUI.
+If you encounter issues with this program, see extra tips [here](/ESOM_installation_tips).

 11. Vizualize output locally and identify target genome